mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 - **Two-Factor Authentication (2FA)**: Enforce 2FA for admin accounts to add an extra layer of security and prevent unauthorized access in case of compromised credentials.

+### Files and Resources:
+<a name="files-and-resources"></a>

+#### Security Requirements:
+1. **Input Validation**: Check file size and file count before uncompressing.
+2. **Limits**: Enforce maximum uncompressed size and file count to prevent resource exhaustion.
+3. **Pre-Processing**: Assess file characteristics before uncompression.
+4. **Error Handling**: Provide clear error messages for rejected files.

+These measures ensure that the application validates and limits compressed files appropriately before proceeding with uncompression, enhancing security and reliability.

+**Solution**: Implement server-side validation for uploaded files.
+Before uncompressing the files, verify their size and number of files contained within to ensure they adhere to the specified limits.

+### RESTful Web Service:
+<a name="restful-web-service"></a>

+#### Security Requirements:
+1. **Verify that JSON schema validation is in place and verified before accepting input.**

+**Solution**: Integrate JSON schema validation into the input processing pipeline of the application.
+Before accepting input data, validate it against the predefined JSON schema to ensure its integrity and compliance with expected formats.
+Feedback the user if somethings wrong.

+### Malicious Code Search:
+<a name="malicious-code-search"></a>

+#### Security Requirements:
+1. **Verify that the application source code and third party libraries do not contain unauthorized phone home or data collection capabilities.
+Where such functionality exists, obtain the user's permission for it to operate before collecting any data.**

+**Solution**: Conduct thorough code reviews of the application source code and third-party libraries to identify any unauthorized phone home or data collection capabilities.
+If such functionality is found, obtain explicit user consent before enabling it, and ensure transparent communication with users regarding data collection practices.

+### Sensitive Private Data:
+<a name="sensitive-private-data"></a>

+#### Security Requirements:
+1. **Verify that users have a method to remove or export their data on demand.**

+**Solution**: Implement functionality within the application that allows users to easily remove or export their data upon request.
+Provide clear instructions and user-friendly interfaces to facilitate this process, ensuring compliance with data privacy regulations and enhancing user trust.

+### General Data Protection:
+<a name="general-data-protection"></a>

+#### Security Requirements:
+1. **Verify the application protects sensitive data from being cached in server components such as load balancers and application caches.**

+**Solution**: Configure server components such as load balancers and application caches to exclude sensitive data from caching.
+Implement mechanisms to prevent caching of sensitive data at the application level, such as setting appropriate cache-control headers.

+### Data Protection and Privacy Architecture:
+<a name="data-protection-and-privacy-architecture"></a>

+#### Security Requirements:
+1. **Verify that all sensitive data is identified and classified into protection levels.**

+**Solution**: Conduct a comprehensive data inventory to identify and classify all sensitive data handled by the application

+### Access Control Architecture:
+<a name="access-control-architecture"></a>

+#### Security Requirements:
+1. **Verify the application uses a single and well-vetted access control mechanism for accessing protected data and resources.
+All requests must pass through this single mechanism to avoid copy and paste or insecure alternative paths.**

+**Solution**: Design and implement a centralized access control mechanism that enforces consistent access policies across all protected data and resources.
+Ensure that all requests, regardless of their origin, use routing through this mechanism to prevent unauthorized access.

 ## Abuse Cases

 ### Abuse cases for Sign Up and Login